Hybrid & Online Seminary School Classes

-Saint Paul School of Theology has classes that are held online, hybrid (both online/face to face), and traditional classroom formats.
-Students can take up to eight courses in their first two years online.
+Saint Paul School of Theology offers a blended online theology degree with classes that are held online, hybrid (both online/face to face), and in traditional classroom formats.
+Students can take up to eight online courses in their first two years.

 1) HBS 301 and HST 301

 2) HST 302 and THL 301

 4) CRE *** and NTS 301

 Will online and hybrid courses save me time and mileage?

 Yes.
 We looked at student needs and realized that our adult learners hoped to reduce their commutes.
 There are several benefits of a blended and online seminary school education.
 When students are primarily adult commuters, online and hybrid learning can assist in making seminary more accessible.
 Our faculty have gone through extensive learning about how to recreate the learning environment using technology through a grant from the Missouri United Methodist Foundation.
 They did so with the primary mission in mind: high quality theological education that equips students for diverse ministries and vocations.